zhuylanz/iterm-mcp/README.md

 A Model Context Protocol server that provides access to the current iTerm session

-iterm-mcp will attempt to execute commands in the currently active tab of iTerm.
+iterm-mcp will execute commands in the currently active tab of iTerm.

 ### Tools
 - `execute_shell_command` - Executes a command in the current iTerm session